cyberark/epv-api-scripts/Platforms/README.md

 ```

 # Platforms Report
-- Creates a report on all Active Platforms and their connection components.
+- Creates a report on all target Platforms and their connection components.
+- Produces a report of active target platforms by default.
 - Supported version: PVWA 11.6 and above.

 ## Usage